‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 The number of extreme fall fire-weather days in California has more than doubled since the early 1980s because of warmer and drier autumns as global temperatures rise, according to a study by a climate scientist at the University of California, Los Angeles.

-CNN’s Taylor Romine, Taylor Galgano, Rebekah Riess, Mary Gilbert and Robert Shackelford contributed to this report.
+CNN’s Taylor Romine, Taylor Galgano, Emma Tucker, Rebekah Riess, Mary Gilbert, Robert Shackelford and Elizabeth Wolfe contributed to this report.

 The-CNN-Wire